-The SEMA Hot Rod Industry Alliance (HRIA) named Hot-Rod Chavik as this week's member spotlight company.
+HRIA named Hot-Rod Chavik as this the council's newest member spotlight company.
 Get to know their business in the SEMA News interview with company owner Daisy Chavik below.

 SEMA News: Tell us the story of your shop.
 How did you start?